Nothing More

 The band began working on a follow-up in 2016 while continuing to tour in support of their self-titled release, and in September 2017, released their fifth studio album - their second on a major record label - The Stories We Tell Ourselves.
 The lead single, "Go to War", outperformed the prior singles, topping the Mainstream Rock chart, and the release earned the band three Grammy Award nominations; Best Rock Album for the album, and Best Rock Song and Best Rock Performance for "Go to War".
 The band continued to promote the release moving into 2018, releasing singles, "Do You Really Want It?" and "Just Say When", and embarking on multiple North American tours into 2019.

 Their sixth studio album, Spirits, was released on October 14, 2022.
+Their seventh studio album, Carnal, was released on June 28, 2024.

 History

 Formation and early independent releases (2000–2010)

 Band member Jonny Hawkins began playing drums as early as the seventh grade, which is around the time he met guitarist Mark Vollelunga, by hearing him play guitar at a church camp.
 The two became friends, and would hold informal jam sessions together with other students throughout their middle and high school years.
 In 2003, Hawkins and Vollelunga officially formed the band.

 Around the end of high school, the band began recording music and touring locally, which they did for years, plagued by lineup changes and the inability to garner a contract from a record label.
 In 2004, the band released the more funk-influenced album Shelter with vocalist Josh Klaus, bassist Matt Reynolds, and second guitarist Josh Kercheville.
 Klaus, followed shortly by Reynolds, were replaced in 2004 by Travis Cox and Daniel Oliver, respectively; they recorded and released the EP Madhatter's Bliss in July 2005.
 A compilation album, Vandura, largely consisting of the tracks from the first two releases, was also released in May 2006.
 Cox was later replaced by singer Trey Graham, who had previously toured with Kelly Clarkson.
 The band found some form of success in the release, releasing the album Save You/Save Me in 2007 and touring with Thirty Seconds to Mars and getting on to The Warped Tour, but ultimately felt unhappy with the compromise of moving in a more pop, mainstream influence from Graham, and parted ways with the singer.
 Around the same time, Kercheville left the band as well, leaving the band as a trio.